 Premature withdrawal: The money from the Sukanya Samriddhi Account can be withdrawn before the expiry of the maturity period of 21 years.
 Only the girl child is eligible to withdraw this amount from the account after attaining the age of 18 years.
 Only 50% of the amount is permitted to be withdrawn for the purpose of paying fees for the higher education, if the girl child is 18 years of age or has completed 10th standard and to get an admission in an educational institution.
 The account should have a deposit of at least 14 years or more.

-When premature closure of account is allowed?
+When is premature closure of account allowed?

 - Marriage of girl child: If the marriage of the girl child, for whom the account was opened, has been fixed by the parents/guardians after she turned 18, then the depositors are required to submit an application before one month of marriage or after three months of marriage with the age proof of the girl child.